 Referral Strategies

 Part of developing your strategy is sensing the right timing.
 No one likes to be surprised or put in an uncomfortable position by being asked aggressively for referrals.
-It’s useful to set the stage during your initial conversations or meetings with prospects to let them know what to expect.
+Setting the stage during initial conversations or meetings with prospects is useful to let them know what to expect.
 Try saying something like, “Now that you are looking into our services, you’ll probably start noticing a lot of other businesses that could benefit from this sort of service.
 In the same way, you came to my business through a referral from a good friend of yours, and I would like to ask you from time to time if you know of two or three people who could benefit from my service.
 Would that be all right with you?”

-Then be sure as you’re working with them in the weeks and months that follow to ask them again if they know of two or three people who could benefit from your service.
-It’s instrumental in asking this after a customer has had something nice to say about how you have helped them.
-Tell them you’re happy to hear that and then pop the question.
+Then be sure, as you’re working with them in the following weeks and months, to ask them again if they know of two or three people who could benefit from your service.
+It’s instrumental in asking this after a customer has said something nice about how you have helped them.
+Tell them you’re happy to hear that, then pop the question.

 You always need to be asking for referrals.
 Remember that establishing, building and maintaining partnering relationships with clients contributes to your overall success and personal selling success.